-You may have heard the term “valve job” because older engines frequently needed their valves reconditioned.
+You may have heard the term valve job, because older engines frequently needed their valves reconditioned.

-Maintain a clean, efficient cooling system so the engine does not run too hot.
+- Maintain a clean, efficient cooling system so, the engine does not run too hot.

-Use good quality fuels to help prevent carbon build up on the valve and seats.
+- Use good quality fuels, to help prevent carbon build up on the valve and seats.

+Valve work often requires a certain amount of detective work.
 To fix a valve problem, you first have to figure out what caused it in the first place.

-Ticking or Popping Noises
+Ticking Or Popping Noises

-Blue Smoke From the Tailpipe at startup
+Blue Smoke From The Tailpipe At Startup

-- Blue smoke is a classic sign of overall engine trouble and should never be ignored.
-Though blue smoke is not specifically a result of valve problems, it is one of the most common indications, especially when combined with ticking and popping noises.
+Blue smoke is a classic sign of overall engine trouble and should, never be ignored.
+Though blue smoke is not specifically a result of valve problems; it is one of the most common indications, especially when combined with ticking and popping noises.

 Engine Power Loss

-- Another sign that you have valve problems is that you frequently notice a reduction in engine power and performance.
-If your valve guides and seals are leaking, oil can accumulate on the top of the valve and cause it lose its seal.
+Another sign that you have valve problems is that you frequently notice a, reduction in engine power and performance.
+If your valve guides and seals are leaking; oil can accumulate on the top of the valve and cause it lose its seal.
 This could cause compression issues, which lead to poor combustion and power loss.

-Blown Timing Belt
+Broken Timing Belt

-So, You have done a cylinder leak down test and confirmed valve leakage.
-Now you know that the cylinder head has to come off and be sent to a machine shop for inspection.
+So, you have done a cylinder leak down test and confirmed, valve leakage.
+Now you know that the cylinder head has to come off; and be sent, to a machine shop for inspection.

 - Completely Inspected